How much time off work for back pain?

 Can I work with lower back pain?

-It depends on the nature of your work and the severity of your lower back pain.
-However, it is best to take precautions to avoid making your condition worse by adjusting your workstation with suitable accessories such as a ball chair, standing desk, wrist rest, or lumbar cushion.
+It depends on the nature of your work and the severity of your lower back pain .
+However, it is best to take precautions to avoid aggravating your condition by adjusting your workstation with suitable accessories such as a ball chair, a standing desk, a wrist rest, or a lumbar cushion.
 It is also important to stay active at the office by taking breaks.

 Is back pain considered a disability?

-Back pain can be considered a disability if it has a significant impact on your productivity and daily life.
+Back pain can be considered a disability if it significantly impacts your productivity and daily life.
 In this case, adjustments to your living and working environment are necessary.

-What work to do when you have back problems?
+What work should you do if you have back problems?

-When you suffer from back problems, you should choose a job with an ergonomic environment that does not require strain on your back.
-Jobs that allow you to change positions and maintain a correct position for your back should be favored so as not to aggravate your back problems.
+When you suffer from back problems, you should choose a job with an ergonomic environment that doesn't put strain on your back.
+Jobs that allow you to change positions and maintain a healthy posture should be favored so as not to aggravate your back problems.